MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ### Can I use contracts and letters in my documents processing model?

-Yes, unstructured documents like contracts and letters are supported by document processing.
+Yes, unstructured documents like contracts and letters are supported by document processing, using the **General documents** option.

 ## Comparisons